4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 This demonstrates that you are invested in that employee’s growth and future opportunities, even if raises and promotions aren’t realistic right now.

 Every suggestion so far has been a form of employee recognition.
 Contrary to popular belief, employee recognition often costs nothing.
-Surveys have revealed time and again that hearing a “thank you” more often would suffice.
+Surveys reveal time and again that hearing a “thank you” more often would suffice.

 What it does require is consistent effort.
 It also has to be for everyone, not just the overachievers.
 “Why should we reward quiet quitters?” the resistant among you may ask.
 Well, because recognition isn’t a reward.
 It’s merely the standard for a company culture where employees thrive.